CodyDegraffeNiles/JS_PROJECT/README.md

 ### Technologies
 ----

-* Vanilla Javascript and Canvas API are used to achieve interactive gameplay logic and display
+* Vanilla Javascript is used to achieve interactive gameplay logic
+* Canvas API is used to draw the grid and the tanks
 * Webpack and npm to bundle the Javascript Code and manage project dependencies
 * Babel to transpile the Javascript Code